ChowdhuryJoyanti/ascension-music-institute-client/README.md

 ## Features

-- Feature 1: Home page:In home page i added a responsive navbar ,banner , gallery, toys tabs, about us page ,contact page and a footer
+- Feature 1: Home page:In home page i added a responsive navbar ,banner , popular instructor,popular class about us page  and a footer
-- Feature 2: If click view Details button it shows the details of the tab .
+- Feature 2: If click the select button on the popular page it will select the class for pay .
-- Feature 3: IN Blog page: I added some question.
+- Feature 3: users dashboard, instructors dashboard , and admin dashboard added
+- Feature 4: It has payment system
-- Feature 3: IN log in:it has a authentication page.
+- Feature 5: IN log in:it has a authentication page.

 ## Installation